GravityDex/truthserum.github.io/HowTheyWork.md

 </body>
 </html>
-The roboWhenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.
+The robocytes perform bodily circulations that ensures the body's chemistry is stable and uninterrupted by external invasions.
+The robocytes are dormat until a possible threat is detected.
+If a bacteria Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

 ### Markdown